Discovery of Tea: A History of Tea in China

 History of Iced Tea

-Iced tea is an American drink made by an Englishman.
+It’s widely believed that iced tea is an American drink made by an Englishman.

-Iced tea was first made in 1904 at the St. Louis World’s Fair.
+The story tells that iced tea was first made in 1904 at the St. Louis World’s Fair.
 Tea merchants from around the world offered samples of freshly brewed tea for tasting.
 Richard Blechnyden, and Englishman from Calcutta, was there, representing the India and Ceylon Teas.

 St. Louis was hot that summer.
 No one wanted to drink hot tea.
 They wanted something cold.
 Blechnyden came up with the brilliant idea of filling glasses with ice, and pouring tea on top.
 A new drink began – Iced Tea!